unraid/api/README.md

 ## Building on Arm / Windows platforms

 In order to build on ARM or Windows you may need to use buildx in order to build the image (since libvirt will probably have issues on other architectures.)
+The docker-compose file specifies the architecture to use, so you can just build the containers with docker compose to get native linux versions

+There are two different dev environments in the docker-compose file at the moment.
+One is for testing and based on node 18, and the other is for building the plugin and based on node 14.

-To get a development environment running in a different environment start by running this docker command:
+To get a development environment for testing start by running this docker command:

-``docker-compose build``

-Then run

 ``docker-compose run interactive``

 which will give you an interactive shell inside of the newly build linux container.

+To get an environment for building the plugin run this docker command:

+``docker-compose run builder`` or ``docker-compose run builder-interactive``

+The builder command will build the plugin into deploy/release, and the interactive plugin lets you build the plugin or install node modules how you like.

 If you want to build the plugin, run ``docker-compose run builder`` to build the plugin (currently broken since Nexi doesn't have Node 18 binaries)